-New South Wales, Australia oldest state, is home to the nation’s capital, offers anything that any traveler would like in a travel destination – the best beaches, hikes, restaurants, night scene, culture, you name it.
-Beyond all of these, there are hidden gems only the bravest (or simply curious) travelers would like more than the conventional offerings of the Down Under.
-Here they are:
+New South Wales, Australia oldest state, is home to the nation’s capital, offers anything that any traveller would like in a travel destination – the best beaches, hikes, restaurants, night scene, culture, you name it.
+Beyond all of these, there are hidden gems only the bravest (or simply curious) travellers would like more than the conventional offerings of the Down Under.

 This fantastic coastal suburb of Manly is a magnet for serious beach-lovers.
 They are mostly drawn to the long sweep of Manly Beach itself.
 Try a short walk to the lesser-known southern tip of the bay.
 As you reach this delightful, tree-sheltered little spot, you might notice some sights that we’ll leave to your imagination.